antonia43/careercorner/cctesting-main/careercorner2/docs/TOOLS_FINAL.md

 - Job postings and opportunities
 - LinkedIn optimization tips
 - Online course recommendations
-- Job description URL extractor

 **Data source**: Public internet, updated in real-time

-**When to use**: Need current, general information that's publicly available online
+**When to use**: When we need current, general information that's publicly available online

 **Sections in this document**:
 - [Built-in Tools: Core Functions](#built-in-tools-core-functions)